vapor/docs/4.0/docs/fluent/query.md

 ## Range

-Query builder's `range` methods allow you to select a subset of the results using Swift ranges.
+Query builder's `range` methods allow you to choose a subset of the results using Swift ranges.

 ```swift
 // Fetch the first 5 planets.